Photo from Unsplash

 Prayer

-May the Holy Spirit so fill us with Christ our Lord, that there may be no room in our life for anything inconsistent with His perfect purity and love.
+May the Holy Spirit so fill us with Christ our Lord that there will be no room in our lives for anything inconsistent with His perfect purity and love.
 Amen.